 “So, he’s your friend, ask him.
 I plan to.”
 Kenst said, a little more acidly than needed.

-Pearson pulled into the hotel-cum-admin building’s parking lot.
+Pearson pulled into the admin building’s parking lot.
 “I have to be circumspect with the colonel.
 He can be sensitive about certain topics.”

 I’ll bet, thought Kenst.
 Like anything having to do with military security.